Posted: by Bronte

 While tech support is a booming and ever-growing industry, it is extremely high risk for banks and loan offices.
 Due to the very volatile nature of the tech support and network engineering industries, traditional institutions are extremely hesitant.
 These may include standard loan offices, banking institutions, and merchant account providers.
 Most of the time this means that they are not equipped for the amount of risk that your business-type has.
 A couple of the reasons why the tech support industry is considered high risk include:

 - Chargebacks: Similarly with other high risk industries, tech support is notorious for its high chargeback rates.
 Chargebacks occur when a customer reached out to their bank to refund a purchase on their account.
 Sometimes this is because the customer couldn’t contact you, while other times it’s fraud.
 Large volume industries see this as a greater issue than most, because consumers have higher expectations and shorter fuses.
-Online businesses also see this as an increased issue due to fraud being conducted.
+Online businesses also see this as an increased issue due to fraud being conducted, but it can be mitigated.

 Reasons to Apply with a Hard-to-Place Processor